Horace Smith-Dorrien: South Africa

 On 31 October 1899, he shipped to South Africa for the Second Boer War, arriving at Durban 13 December 1899, in the middle of "Black Week".
 On 2 February 1900, Lord Roberts put him in command of the 19th Brigade and, on 11 February, he was promoted to major general, making him one of youngest generals in the British Army at the time.
 He later commanded a division in South Africa.

 He provided covering fire for French's Cavalry Division at Klipsdrift, and played an important role at the Battle of Paardeberg (18 to 27 February 1900), where he was summoned by Lord Roberts and asked for his views in the presence of Lord Kitchener, French and Henry Colvile.
 He argued for the use of sapping and fire support, rather than attacking the entrenched enemy over open ground.
 Kitchener followed him to his horse to remonstrate that he would be "a made man" if he attacked as Kitchener wished, to which he replied he had given his views and would only attack if ordered to do so.
 A week later he took the laager after careful assault.

 At Sanna's Post (31 March 1900), Smith-Dorrien ignored inept orders from Colvile to leave wounded largely unprotected and managed an orderly retreat without further casualties.
 He took part in the Battle of Leliefontein (7 November 1900).
 On 6 February 1901, Smith-Dorrien's troops were attacked in the Battle of Chrissiesmeer.

 Smith-Dorrien's qualities as a commander meant he was one of few British commanders to enhance his reputation during this war.
-Smith-Dorrien was mentioned three times in despatches in the London Gazette (including by Lord Kitchener dated 23 June 1902), and Ian Hamilton later wrote highly of his performance and his grasp of the men's morale, whilst Roberts also thought highly of his South Africa performance.
-He was at the top of a list (21 September 1901) of eighteen successful commanders of columns or groups of columns, including Haig and Allenby, whom French commended to Lord Roberts.
+Smith-Dorrien was mentioned three times in despatches in The London Gazette (including by Lord Kitchener dated 23 June 1902), and Ian Hamilton later wrote highly of his performance and his grasp of the men's morale, while Roberts also thought highly of his South Africa performance.
+He was at the top of a list (21 September 1901) of eighteen successful commanders of columns or groups of columns, including Douglas Haig and Edmund Allenby, whom French commended to Lord Roberts.

 India

 On 22 April 1901, he received orders to return to India where he was made Adjutant-General (6 November 1901) under Kitchener (who returned to India after the end of the Second Boer War, in late 1902).
 He was placed in command of the 4th (Quetta) Division in Baluchistan, a post he held from 30 June 1903 until 1907.
-He was raised to Knight Commander of the Order of the Bath in 1904 and promoted lieutenant general on 9 April 1906.
-He introduced the Staff ride, erroneously attributed by Terraine to Haig.
+He was raised to Knight Commander of the Order of the Bath (KCB) in 1904, made colonel of the Sherwood Foresters in July 1905, and promoted lieutenant general on 9 April 1906.
+He introduced the staff ride, erroneously attributed by John Terraine to Haig.
 He also helped found the Staff College at Quetta in 1907.

-Smith-Dorrien remained neutral in the dispute between Kitchener (Commander-in-Chief India) and the Viceroy Lord Curzon.
+Smith-Dorrien remained neutral in the dispute between Kitchener (Commander-in-Chief, India) and the Viceroy Lord Curzon.
 Kitchener's predecessor, Sir Arthur Power Palmer, was his wife's uncle.